code213-luffy-8-2023/practice-chat-application-sockets/readme.md

 ##### Styling:
 1. **Create a Stylish Layout**:
    - Design a user-friendly interface for the chat application.
-   - Use CSS or a CSS framework like Bootstrap for styling.
+   - Use CSS or a CSS framework like Tailwindcss/daisyui for styling.

 2. **Responsive Design**:
    - Ensure the chat application is responsive and looks good on various screen sizes.